 Co-Conspirator / Audio-Head

-Brian Hunter is a recovering musician-turned-audio-reviewer.
+Brian is a recovering musician-turned-audio-reviewer.
 He loves tech and the tools of music, especially the ones involved in reproduction.
 After he finished his undergrad degree in business, he went to the local community college and got another in photography, which was way more fun.

 He likes it when people have unbridled enthusiasm for something and has the utmost respect for individuals who try to create, and even more for those who are good at it.